fastapi/fastapi/docs/advanced/additional-status-codes.md

     Make sure it has the data you want it to have, and that the values are valid JSON (if you are using `JSONResponse`).

+!!! note "Technical Details"
+    You could also use `from starlette.responses import JSONResponse`.

+    **FastAPI** provides the same `starlette.responses` as `fastapi.responses` just as a convenience for you, the developer.
+But most of the available responses come directly from Starlette.
+The same with `status`.

 ## OpenAPI and API docs

-If you return additional status codes and responses directly, they won't be included in the OpenAPI schema (the API docs), because FastAPI doesn't have a way to know before hand what you are going to return.
+If you return additional status codes and responses directly, they won't be included in the OpenAPI schema (the API docs), because FastAPI doesn't have a way to know beforehand what you are going to return.

 But you can document that in your code, using: [Additional Responses](additional-responses.md){.internal-link target=_blank}.